Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Theoretical Expressivity and Practical Trainability Analysis

-We summarize three generation spaces for CDMs in \Cref{tab:cont_space_comparison} and leave more detailed discussions to Appendix~\ref{sec_appendix:discussion}.
-In fact, all of them adhere \textbf{larger decision spaces} compared with DDMs, which brings (perhaps in fact marginal) expressiveness gain yet incur harder optimization.
-In particular, the probability simplex adopted by ~\cite{ssdlm, duo} is usually \textbf{high-dimensional} with hard constraints for valid distributions.
-Token-wise embedding space is the most common choice of early CDMs~\citep{diffuseq, diffusionlm}, which we argue is a \textbf{deficient representation space} as it is not more expressive than the simplex with dimension $d\leq V$ (Proposition~\ref{prop:tok_not_more_expressive}).
-Moreover, the generation target is the atomic codebook representations (essentially a set in $\mathbb R^d$, such as the first embedding layer of a LM), posing difficulty for a continuous diffusion to generate.
-By contrast, contextualized embeddings (where the token embeddings depends on the contexts in the sequence, such as hidden features in LLMs) provide more semantic information of the contexts and serve as a smoother generation target -- especially for those high-quality representations from well-pretrained LLMs.
-However, the complicated and ambiguous contextualized embeddings in turns present more difficulties in \textbf{decoding featuring combinatorial complexity}.
-The analysis above is supported by quantitative experimental results demonstrated in \Cref{fig:loss_comparison}: utilizing the $0$-th layer of Qwen3-Embedding as the generation space (which produces essentially token-wise embeddings) results in the smallest cross-entropy but the largest generation MSE, while the $28$-th layer (which gives contextualized embeddings) lead to moderately small MSE and larger classification loss.
+We summarize three generation spaces for CDMs in \Cref{tab:cont_space_comparison} and leave more rigorous definitions and detailed discussions to Appendix~\ref{sec_appendix:discussion}.
+In fact, all of them adhere \emph{larger decision spaces} compared with DDMs, which brings expressiveness gain yet incur harder optimization.
+In particular, the probability simplex adopted by \cite{ssdlm, duo} is \emph{high-dimensional} with potential hard constraints.
+Token-wise embedding space is the most common choice of early CDMs~\citep{diffuseq, diffusionlm}, which we argue is a \emph{deficient representation space} as it is not more expressive than the simplex with dimension $d\leq V$ (Proposition~\ref{prop:tok_not_more_expressive}).
+Moreover, the generation target is the atomic codebook representations (essentially a set in $\mathbb R^d$), posing difficulty for a CDM to generate.
+By contrast, contextualized embeddings (where token embeddings depends on the sequence contexts, e.g. hidden features in LLMs) provide more semantic information of the contexts and serve as a smoother generation target -- especially those high-quality representations from pretrained LLMs.
+However, the complicated and ambiguous contextualized embeddings present more difficulties in \emph{decoding featuring combinatorial complexity}.
+The analysis above is supported by quantitative experimental results demonstrated in \Cref{fig:loss_comparison}: utilizing the first layer of Qwen3-Embedding as the generation space (which produces essentially token-wise embeddings) results in the smallest cross-entropy but the largest generation MSE, while the last layer (which gives contextualized embeddings) lead to moderately small MSE and larger classification loss.